Highlights for crizotinib

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 Do not cut, crush or chew this medicine.
 You can take it with or without food.
 If it upsets your stomach, take it with food.
 If you vomit after taking your medicine, take your next dose at the regular time and do not take an extra dose.
 Take the doses about 12 hours apart.
 Take your medicine at regular intervals.
 Do not take it more often than directed.
 Do not stop taking except on your doctor's advice.\n \nTalk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.

 If you miss a dose, take it as soon as you can.
 If it is less than 6 hours before your next dose, do not make up for the missed dose and just take your next dose at your regular time.
 Do not take double or extra doses.

 Keep out of the reach of children.\n \nStore at room temperature between 20 and 25 degrees C (68 and 77 degrees F).
 Throw away any unused medicine after the expiration date.

-Last Updated: January 11, 2014
+Last Updated: July 11, 2014